joaocarmo01/DMD-Notes/Workshop05-ViewController-Kyle.md

 **What is the life cycle of the view controller?**

+It is where the braket of theat view controller sarts and ends

 **Name at least two (other than the one given) of the functions we can use in this life cycle.**

 ```swift